 Create a Business Entity

-Sole proprietorships make up the vast majority of businesses in the U.S., but it can be more difficult to get approved for a business loan than if you were to create a separate entity.
+Sole proprietorships make up the vast majority of businesses in the U.S., but it can be more difficult to get a business loan than if you were to create a separate entity.

 As you consider how to structure your business, there are several options, the most common of which include a partnership, limited liability partnership (LLP), limited liability company (LLC), S corporation and C corporation.

 Each of these entities has benefits and drawbacks when it comes to taxes, liability, and other features, so it’s important to take your time to research each one to ensure you choose the right one for you.
 It may also be worth consulting with tax and legal professionals to get some advice for your situation.

 An employer identification number (EIN) acts like a Social Security number but for businesses.
 While it’s not required for every business to have an EIN, having one can help you separate your business and personal finances and give you a better chance of qualifying for a business loan and checking account.

 You can get an EIN for free by requesting one on the IRS website.
 The process is quick and painless.